- Commanding a Turtle

 forward 100 right 90 forward 100 right 90 fd 100 rt 90 fd 100 rt 90

-OK.
-Here are a few more commands.
+Table 2.2 shows a few more Logo commands.

-|HOME||Moves the turtle to the center of the graphics area, i.e., coordinates 0,0.|
+|HOME||Moves the turtle to the center of the graphics canvas, i.e., coordinates 0,0.|

-|Lifts the turtle's pen up so that it leaves no trace when it moves.|
+|Lifts the turtle's pen up so that it leaves no trace when the turtle moves.|

-|Puts the turtle's pen down so that it leaves a trace when it moves.|
+|Puts the turtle's pen down so that it leaves a trace when the turtle moves.|

 |Erases (cleans) everything that the turtle has drawn on the graphics area (ClearGraphics).
 The turtle's state (position, heading, pen color, etc.) is not changed.|

 expressed as a number.